samjkennedy/Rasna/readme.md

 # ![](EtruscanR-04.svg) Rasna

-Rasna is my attempt at making a working high-level programming language.
+Rasna is my attempt at making a working programming language.

 Rasna is planned to be:
 - [x] Compiled to Java Bytecode
+- [ ] Compiled to LLVM
 - [ ] Turing-complete
 - [x] Statically typed
+- [ ] As safe at runtime as it can be
-- [ ] Everything is an expression (everything can be assigned, see Features)
+- [x] Everything is an expression (everything can be assigned, see Features)
-- [ ] Type Oriented/Based in set theory (rather than classes there are Types that can be subsetted)
 - [ ] Self-hosted (Java is used only as an initial bootstrap, once the language is mature enough I hope to rewrite it in Rasna)

 ## Features